kubo/rust-oracle/README.md

 ## Usage

-Rust Oracle has not been published to [crates.io](https://crates.io/).
+Rust-oracle has not been published to [crates.io](https://crates.io/).
 You need to put this in your Cargo.toml:

 ```text